rackerlabs/technical-blog/content/blog/2020/2020-12-16-kibana-default-index-pattern/index.md

 *Originally published in Sept 2019 on Onica.com/blog*

-For Amazon Elasticsearch Service users, Kibana is an invaluable plugin for exploring their cluster’s indices and mapped documents within.
+For Amazon Elasticsearch&reg; Service users, Kibana&reg; is an invaluable plugin for exploring their cluster’s indices and mapped documents within.

 <!--more-->